 - Intrathecal pain medication is injected into the spine.
 If the patient benefits from the spinal medication, a spinal infusion pump is implanted.
 This pump can then provide a constant infusion of spinal medication, resulting in durable pain relief.

-Patients who are unable to get sufficient pain relief with multidisciplinary pain management, neurostimulation, and/or a spinal infusion pump may then be candidates for a new technique we are developing at Columbia called laser cingulotomy.
-This procedure is truly considered a last resort treatment option for patients that have had no success with other treatment options.
-This is a therapy used to treat pain that is otherwise untreatable.
-This therapy is designed to target the area of the brain that processes pain as a bothersome sensation.
-The therapy does not take away the pain but it takes away person’s ability to be bothered by the pain.
-Although this sounds like it would not be particularly helpful, patients find that the procedure can dramatically improve their quality of life.
-It is as if the pain is consigned to the background noise of their day-to-day lives rather than being at the forefront of their minds and disruptive.
-By pushing the pain into the background of the conscious awareness this frees up patients to pursue their normal activities of daily living and resume their lives as normally as possible without being bothered by the pain.
-Dr. Sameer Sheth can help determine whether you might be a good candidate for this procedure.
+- Laser Cingulotomy is a new technique being researched and developed at Columbia.
+It is a last resort treatment option for patients that have had no success with other treatment options.
+This therapy targets the area of the brain that processes pain as a bothersome sensation.
+It does not take away the pain, rather it takes away a person’s ability to be bothered by the pain.
+Some patients find that the procedure can dramatically improve their quality of life.
+It is as if the pain is consigned to background noise rather than being at the forefront of their minds and disruptive to their day-to-day lives.
+By pushing the pain into the background of the conscious awareness this frees up patients to resume their lives as normally as possible without being bothered by the pain.

-Both Dr. Winfree and Dr. Guy McKhann are neurosurgical experts in treating trigeminal neuralgia.
+Both Dr. Christopher Winfree and Dr. Guy McKhann are also neurosurgical experts in treating trigeminal neuralgia.